How to Receive Benefits for Your Child with Disabilities

 1. Understand Your Child’s Eligibility for Disability Benefits

-• Social Security Disability Insurance (SSDI): If your child has a condition that severely limits their ability to function and has worked enough to qualify, they may be eligible for SSDI benefits.
-More information can be found here.
+• Social Security Disability Insurance (SSDI): If your child’s disability severely limits their ability to function and they meet work history requirements, they may qualify for SSDI benefits.
+More details are available at disabilitysecrets.com.

 2. Gather Required Documentation

-• Financial Information: Compile documentation regarding your family’s income and assets to determine eligibility for needs-based programs like SSI.
+• Financial Information: Household income and assets determine eligibility for needs-based programs like SSI.

-• Online Application: Visit the SSA’s website (www.ssa.gov) to complete the application for SSI online.
+• Online: Visit ssa.gov to complete the SSI application.

-• Medicaid and CHIP: These programs provide healthcare coverage for eligible children with disabilities.
-Even if your child qualifies for SSI, they automatically qualify for Medicaid.
-More information is available in the SSA publications, here.
+• Medicaid and CHIP: These programs offer vital healthcare coverage for eligible children with disabilities.
+If your child qualifies for SSI, eligibility is often automatic.
+More info is available at ssa.gov.

 6. Know Your Rights